mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/pixel_brush_engine.rst

 .. image:: /images/icons/pixelbrush.svg

 Brushes are ordered alphabetically.
-The brush that is selected by default when you start with Krita is the '''Pixel Brush'''.
+The brush that is selected by default when you start with Krita is the :guilabel:`Pixel Brush`.
 The pixel brush is the traditional mainstay of digital art.
 This brush paints impressions of the brush tip along your stroke with a greater or smaller density.

 .. image:: /images/en/Krita_Pixel_Brush_Settings_Popup.png